 Start A Comprehensive Estate Plan Today

 Estate plans involve more than just determining who receives houses, cars, or money after a loved one passes away.
 The reality is there are many types of assets you might want to pass on to your loved ones, and each one will need to be carefully planned for.
-To get started on a comprehensive estate plan today, contact Hensley Krueger LLP.
+To get started on a comprehensive estate plan today, contact Hensley Krueger PLLC.